-US operations - risk discount rates The risk discount rates at 30 June 2007 for new business and business in force for US operations reflect weighted rates based on underlying rates of 8.8% for variable annuity business and 5.9% for other business.
+US Operations - risk discount rate

+The risk discount rates at 30 June 2007 for new business and business in force for US Operations reflect weighted rates based on underlying rates of 8.8% for variable annuity business and 5.9% for other business.
 The increase in the weighted discount rate for business in force from 31 December 2006 of 6.7% to 30 June 2007 of 7.3% reflects the increase in the US 10-year treasury bond rate and the increasing proportion of variable annuity business.